Ithaca Energy (LON:ITH) Stock Price Down 13.1% – Time to Sell?

-Several equities analysts recently commented on ITH shares.
-Peel Hunt reissued a “buy” rating and issued a GBX 200 target price on shares of Ithaca Energy in a report on Wednesday, September 17th.
-Shore Capital reissued a “no recommendation” rating on shares of Ithaca Energy in a research report on Tuesday, September 2nd.
-Finally, Jefferies Financial Group raised Ithaca Energy to a “buy” rating and upped their price target for the company from GBX 145 to GBX 220 in a report on Monday, October 20th.
-Two equities research analysts have rated the stock with a Buy rating, According to data from MarketBeat.com, the stock presently has a consensus rating of “Buy” and a consensus price target of GBX 210.
+ITH has been the topic of a number of research reports.
+Jefferies Financial Group upgraded Ithaca Energy to a “buy” rating and raised their price objective for the company from GBX 145 to GBX 220 in a report on Monday, October 20th.
+Peel Hunt reissued a “buy” rating and issued a GBX 200 price target on shares of Ithaca Energy in a research note on Wednesday, September 17th.
+Finally, Shore Capital reaffirmed a “no recommendation” rating on shares of Ithaca Energy in a research note on Tuesday, September 2nd.
+Two research analysts have rated the stock with a Buy rating, According to MarketBeat.com, the stock has an average rating of “Buy” and an average price target of GBX 210.

 Ithaca Energy Company Profile